val-town/vt/README.md

 `<System Configuration Directory>/vt/config.yaml`.
 Right now, this file only stores your `config.yaml`, and some experimental options.

-This config can also be overridden locally for specific vals by, when you are in a `.vt` directory, using `vt config set [-g for global]` (otherwise the global config is modified).
-This can be useful if someone shares an API key with you so you can collaborate on a val.
+This config can also be overridden locally for specific Vals by, when you are in a `.vt` directory, using `vt config set [-g for global]` (otherwise the global config is modified).
+This can be useful if someone shares an API key with you so you can collaborate on a Val.
 You can view all configuration options with `vt config`, and all the ones you've set with `vt config get`.

 Right now, we offer the following configuration options: